What parents need to know

+This book is a fun ride, made more entertaining by the model-in-the-making herself.
 Meg Cabot, Princess Diaries author, brings teen readers yet another makeover story -- but here the fantasy twist is that a regular girl gets a model's life after an accident and some much more invasive procedures.
-It's a fun ride, made more entertaining by the model-in-the-making herself.
 Emerson Watts is witty, sensitive, and slightly offbeat -- and her humorous take on her new life keeps the usual fashion and high school cattiness and snobbery in check.

 The downside of this teen fantasy is the stretch the author asks the readers to make -- the kind you would usually only make for mad-scientist horror movies.
 Adding a slight edge is an underlying mystery that feels just sinister enough to keep it from dissolving into a Scooby-Doo caper.
 A few intriguing loose ends set readers up for more in the series.

 Families can talk about...

 Families can talk about what it would be like to live another person's life.
 What do you think would be easy?
 What would be hard?
 Also, what do you think of the medical procedures Emerson endures?
 Are they ethical?